Boating and the Environment

 Aquatic Nuisance Species

-American waterways are under threat from foreign aquatic plants, fish and invertebrates.
+The American marine environment is under threat from foreign aquatic plants, fish and invertebrates.

 Aquatic Nuisance Species (ANS) are transferred to waterways from boats or boating equipment that originate from external waterways.
 The ANS will detach from the contaminated boat or equipment once it is introduced to a new waterway, causing them to spread.
 ANS include Milfoil, Zebra Mussels and Quagga Mussels.